This shop has been compensated by Collective Bias, Inc. and its advertiser, Dr Pepper® and Eckrich®. All opinions are mine alone. #MyGiantEagleWin

 2. No-Cook Keto Kielbasa Pickle Stacks – This low-carb, keto-diet friendly appetizer is super easy to make because it requires no cooking!
 Score!
 I used Eckrich® Smoked Sausage which, because it is already smoked, is ready to eat right out of the package.
 You could grill the kielbasa first if you like the extra char flavor, then slice it, but it’s totally not necessary.
 My favorite part about this appetizer, other than it taking all of 5 minutes to prepare, is that if you slice the kielbasa at an angle, it ends up looking like a football!
 He he.
 Place it on top of a bright green pickle slice and you’ve got a little “football” on a “field.”
 This football-inspired, rich, savory appetizer is sure to be a big hit and keto dieters will thank you for bringing something they can actually eat.
 Top these with football themed toothpick pennants for an extra festive touch.

 So there you have it!
 Two new ideas for tailgating this year.
-What are some of your favorite foods to bring to a tailgate?

 These easy tailgate recipes were featured on Sew It Cook It Craft It!